KevinChuaKw/basics-of-backend-1/readme.txt

 You can also set the default 'title' using the base file The children can override this if there is block for 'title'

+13. HBS file is not a HTML file

+14. app.use(express.static("public")); is very important for taking static files

 Depending on the view point request and response will be information from the client that is needed